The Best Deals to Shop at Nordstrom's Early Cyber Monday Sale

 In addition to the Cyber Monday sale items, Nordstrom has curated their own holiday gift recommendations for their Make It Pop-In@Nordstrom.
 Get a jump on your wishlist this year to secure the hottest gifts of 2021 before they sell out.

-For more Cyber Week deals that are available to scoop up, check out Macy's Black Friday Sale, Best Buy tech deals and Kate Spade handbags.
+For more Cyber Week deals that are available to scoop up, check out Macy's Cyber Monday Sale, Best Buy tech deals and Kate Spade handbags.

 See all the Nordstrom Cyber Monday deals and shop ET's top picks below.